 Peek over the red brick wall into gardens lush and tended.
 Then look beyond to glimpse an elegant house large and pale amongst so much green.
 Behind the wall tall dark trees grow, their heavy branches cast dark cool shadows over the path.
 Eventually, the walk leads into the countryside, cultivated fields forming the end of the view.

 Growing over the pathway flowering bushes jostle toward the floating boats.
 Spencer paints the white rose bush in intricate detail.
 The flowers full and curly, the petals distinguishable.
 Underneath a nasturtium grows, playfully painted in wobbly green and orange circles.

-Spencer paints with intense, bright colours.
+Realistic details are juxtaposed against the impressionistic.
+Looking deeper, something strange is present alongside the peace and calm.
+Spencer paints with intense, bright colors.
 Those of a summer day under cloudless skies.
 Colours of happy warm times, comforting and inviting.
 However, from foreground to distance the focus is sharp and just slightly too intense.
 Creating an atmosphere, prevailing over the painting.
 A sensation of something unnatural disturbs the peace.
 As a result, the longer you spend in the painting the more otherworldly and dreamlike it becomes.

 In the top left you can just see the nearby Holy Trinity Church.
 The windows watch over the river-like eyes.
 Only here is Spencer’s spiritual association to Cookham alluded to.
 Nevertheless, without including a spiritual narrative or Biblical characters, Spencer’s feelings are still present.
 He paints the view through his own eyes, giving an ordinary scene a hint of paradise.